 A great way to see the surrounding countryside without venturing too far afield is on a Golden Circle Tour.
-The full-day tour departs around 9am and takes you to see Faxi waterfall, the Geysir area with the 20-metre high hotspring geysir Strokkur, the Gullfoss Waterfall, and the Thingvellir National Park.
-If you chose BusTravel as your transfer company, you can add on a Grand Golden Circle tour and they will organize everything.
+The full-day tour departs around 9am and takes you to see Faxi waterfall, the Geysir area with the 20-meter-high hotspring geysir called Strokkur, the Gullfoss Waterfall, and the Thingvellir National Park.

 We hope you enjoy your four days in Reykjavik and the rest of Iceland as much as we did.
 Feel free to contact us with your Reykjavik itinerary questions.